 Due to the fact that in many cases, the proposed construction site of a cofferdam is over a body of water, this area must be dredged to ensure a flat foundation in which to build the cofferdam.
 Typically this is accomplished with submersible dredge pumps, which can be prone to clogging and wear and tear from the constant pumping of abrasive sand, mud, and silt.

-The EDDY Pump makes a top choice for a cofferdam dredge pump solution due to our ultra-recessed rotor which makes it highly resistant to abrasion and able to pump a much higher amount of solids than traditional dredge pumps.
-This allows for faster construction and far less pump maintenance, saving companies ample amounts of time and money and faster project completion times.
+The EDDY Pump well-suited for a cofferdam dredge pump solution due to the ultra-recessed rotor which makes it highly resistant to abrasion and able to pump a much higher amount of solids than traditional dredge pumps.
+The result is faster construction and far less pump maintenance, saving companies ample amounts of time and money and faster project completion times.

 The EDDY Pump Powers All of Our Dredging Equipment